17 UNESCO World Heritage Sites in Kyoto

 2. Kiyomizu-dera Temple

-Kiyomizu-dera or "Pure Water Temple" is one of the most famous and popular Buddhist temple in Japan.
+Kiyomizu-dera or "Pure Water Temple" is one of the most famous and popular Buddhist temples in Japan.
 Kiyomizu-dera was founded in 778.
 The main hall with its wooden stage hovering 13 meters above ground is a masterpiece of Japanese temple architecture and a tourist hotspot.
 In 1994 the temple was added to the list of UNESCO World Heritage Sites.

 Read More